Fraud Summary

 • Watch for your new or replacement debit card from The Cecilian Bank.
 You should receive it within five business days.

 • Switch to a more secure way of receiving your account statement.
 When you sign up for The Cecilian Bank Online Statements, your statement will no longer sit in your mailbox.
-Instead, we will send you an email when your statement is available through your secure Online Banking account.
+Instead, we will email you when your statement is available through your secure Online Banking account.

 Tips for the Phone: